We are a group rallied around a shared belief in what Farming Now can do.

-Jonathan Webb grew up in Kentucky and has been committed to finding sustainable projects that can be developed on the 1.2 million acres of reclaimed coal mine lands in Central Appalachia.
-Prior to founding AppHarvest, Jonathan supported the Executive Director of the Army Office of Energy Initiatives to help meet their White House goal of supplying 20% of DoD electricity usage from renewable sources by leveraging private sector capital for the projects.
+Jonathan Webb grew up in Kentucky and has been committed to developing sustainable projects from Central Appalachia.
+Prior to founding AppHarvest, Jonathan supported the Executive Director of the Army Office of Energy Initiatives to help meet the White House goal of supplying 20% of the Department of Defense’s electricity usage from renewable sources by leveraging private sector capital for the projects.
 Jonathan received his bachelor's degree from the University of Kentucky.

 Chief Operating Officer

-Seth Norat helped China based industrial equipment manufacturer Shandong Borun Process Industrial set up their US headquarters, Birtley Industrial Equipment, in his home state of Kentucky.
-Seth lived in China for four years and was an Operations Officer with the US-China Energy Cooperation Program (ECP), where he coordinated business operations and communications between the ECP Management Board, Executive Committee, and US Government officials.
+Seth Norat helped China-based industrial equipment manufacturer Shandong Borun Process Industrial Technology set up its U.S. headquarters, Birtley Industrial Equipment, in his home state of Kentucky.
+Before that, Seth lived in China for four years and was an Operations Officer with the U.S.-China Energy Cooperation Program (ECP), where he coordinated business operations and communications between the ECP Management Board, Executive Committee, and U.S. government officials.
 Seth is a Kentucky native and received his bachelor’s degree from the College of Charleston.

 Ramel Bradley is a former starting point guard for the University of Kentucky, the winningest program in college basketball.
 Ramel graduated with a degree from the College of Agriculture, Food and Environment then played basketball professionally in Europe and the Middle East for 9 years, with stops in Croatia, France, Israel, and Turkey.
 On a visit home to Brooklyn, he saw firsthand how a lack of access to affordable, healthy food caused difficulties for his family and community.
 He returned to Kentucky to join AppHarvest and leads our agricultural entrepreneurs program at Shelby Valley High School in Eastern Kentucky's Pike County.